Arun-vEDU/A4_Do_you_AGREE/README.md

 SBERT.ipynb - Experiment version of SBERT with full dataset of SNLI(can't train using full dataset)

-SBERT _experiment.ipynb - Use 1% od SNLI dataset
+SBERT _experiment.ipynb - Use 1% of SNLI dataset

 Note: Evaluation and Analysis, Inference and Web Application Development  are based on SBERT _experiment.ipynb
 ## Evaluation and Analysis